murshidazher/resume/README.md

 #### Rationale

 Designing your resume or adding a new property can be repetitive and time-consuming.
 This project simplifies that process making it hassle-free and enjoyable.
-Satisfaction guaranteed 💯 💯 💯
+Satisfaction 💯 💯

 ## Table of Contents